chamarapaul/poetic-source/poems/algol68/zen-masters-guide.md

     Each teaching is framed as a procedure, creating a marriage between technical structure and spiritual insight.
   technical: |
-    The poem leverages several ALGOL-68 features to create its narrative:
+    The poem leverages several ALGOL 68 features to create its narrative:
         • Procedures (proc) are used to encapsulate each teaching
         • Comments (#) serve both as traditional code comments and to deliver philosophical insights
         • The void return type emphasizes that these teachings are about the process, not the result